-- are not eligible to receive an SSN;
+- are not eligible to receive an SSN

 - do not have an SSN and may only be issued an SSN for a valid non-work reason in accordance with applicable law 20 C.F.R.
 422.104; or

 - do not have, or do not agree to apply for, a SSN due to a well-established religious belief.
-A well-established religious belief means that the applicant is a member of and abides by the belief of the religious organization.
+A well-established religious belief means that the participant is a member of and abides by the belief of the religious organization.
 Self-attestation is accepted unless it is questionable.

-If an individual has a SSN but does not know it, provide a Request for Information (IM-31A) and allow ten days to provide the SSN.
+If a participant has a SSN but does not know it, provide a Request for Information and allow ten days to provide the SSN.
 When a participant attests to having a SSN but fails to provide the number to FSD, reject the participant’s coverage after the Request for Information expires.

-- FSD is obligated to request the SSN under the authority of Section 1902 (a) of the Social Security Act
+- FSD is obligated to request the applicant’s SSN under the authority of Section 1902 (a) of the Social Security Act

 Missouri Rule 13 CSR 40-2.260 provides that Newborns born to women with active Title XIX coverage at the time of the baby’s birth continue to be eligible for Newborn coverage up to age one whether or not they have an SSN on file with FSD.